Series B · In-house · Design System · Developer Tools

 Overview

-Bitmovin is an Austrian video technology company powering video encoding and adaptive streaming for media companies, broadcasters, and OTT platforms worldwide.
-Their platform processes millions of encoding jobs monthly — used by engineers and media operations teams who need precise, real-time information at a glance.
+Bitmovin is an Austrian Series B video technology company powering video encoding and adaptive streaming for media companies, broadcasters, and OTT platforms worldwide.
+The platform processes millions of encoding jobs monthly and is used by a specialized B2B audience: engineers and media operations teams whose work depends on precise, real-time information - where an ambiguous UI can mean a failed job at 2am for an on-call engineer.

-As the sole UX/UI Designer and design system owner, I built Bitmovin's first cross-product component library and design language from the ground up — unifying three product surfaces (encoding dashboard, analytics, and player UI) that had grown in isolation with no shared standards, no consistent token system, and no documented component guidelines.
+As the sole in-house UX/UI Designer and design system owner, I built Bitmovin's first cross-product component library and design language from zero - unifying three product surfaces (encoding dashboard, analytics, and player UI) that had grown in isolation with no shared standards, no consistent token system, and no documented component guidelines.
+This was early-stage operating mode: hands-on, embedded with engineering, owning the playbook before scaling it.

 The Challenge

-The existing UI had grown organically across three separate product surfaces.
-Components were duplicated, interaction patterns were inconsistent, and there was no shared visual language.
-Each product felt like it had been designed by a different team, because it had.
+The UI had grown organically across three product surfaces - duplicated components, inconsistent patterns, no shared visual language.
+Each product felt like a different team had designed it, because they had.

 Designing for developers means designing for precision.
-Every label, state, and data point carries weight — an ambiguous UI in a video encoding pipeline can mean a failed job at 2am for an on-call engineer.
+An ambiguous UI in a video encoding pipeline can mean a failed job at 2am for an on-call engineer.
 Clarity is the primary UX value.

 Process